How can different sugars affect Christmas pudding?

 The luxury Christmas pudding

 A so-called ‘luxury’ Christmas pudding uses the same ingredients as its traditional counterpart but enhances them with many more.
 In addition to the traditional ingredients, ginger stem, ginger slices, ground allspice and advocaat are often added.
-This is to create a much richer flavour than the traditional and quick recipes, which means that Eastick’s golden syrup, dark cane muscovado sugar and treacle no.2 make perfect ingredients.
+This is to create a much richer flavour than the traditional and quick recipes, which means that Eastick’s golden syrup, dark cane muscovado sugar and molasses make perfect ingredients.

 This Christmas pudding should be steamed for four hours to fully develop its rich flavour and then the basin should be removed from the saucepan and wrapped in clingfilm and foil, where it can be given time to mature in a cool, dark place several months in advance.